rstudio/docker-r-session-complete/README.md

 ## How to Use These Docker Images

-The Docker images built from these Dockerfiles are intended to be used for R and Python sessions and jobs with RStudio Server Pro, Launcher, and Kubernetes.
+The Docker images built from these Dockerfiles are intended to be used for R and Jupyter sessions and jobs with RStudio Server Pro, Launcher, and Kubernetes.

 For more information about RStudio Server Pro and Launcher, refer to the [Launcher Overview](https://solutions.rstudio.com/launcher/overview/) on the